bramvandijk88/xenoseq/README.md

 Vertical4	Ancestral4
 ```

-To run the pipeline on the example data, use:
+To run the pipeline (e.g. on the example data), use one of the following commands:
 ```
 > ./xenoseq -m example_metadata.tsv -o Xenoseq_example -l -t   # Full pipeline
 > ./xenoseq -m example_metadata.tsv -o Xenoseq_example         # Only identify unique sequences
 > ./xenoseq -m example_metadata.tsv -o Xenoseq_example -t      # Identify and trace unique sequences
 ```

 This example will use mock reads found in samples/reads and will search for xenotypic contigs in simulated data.
 Your unique/xenotypic contigs will then be